Kromster80/knights_province/campaigns/Burning Hay/Readme.txt

 **---CHANGELOG---**
 **#V2**
 **Mission 6**
 - New Chapter 2 was added, together with its intro mission number 6, Mining Trouble.
-The following missions are still under development
+The following missions are still under development.

 **Heroes**
 - Each mission now starts with one or more heroes on the map.
 These are regular units, however, they have changed name, HP and color.
 Their HP regeneration is also changed, so they fully heal within 3 minutes (+20 seconds after they escaped their last fight).
 Stats of the main heroes also progressively increase throughout the missions.
 Currently, there are 7 different heroes present in the campaign: Haytow, Aston, Graham, Linton, Hargrave, Royce, Albrecht.